0xmrsecurity/0xmrsecurity.github.io/_posts/2026-01-09-netexec-smb.md

 excerpt: "Technical understanding and practical overview"
 ---
 # NetExec SMB
+- SMB can refer to Server Message Block, a network protocol for file/printer sharing across Windows, macOS, Linux, etc.
+- A client-server protocol for sharing files, printers, and other resources over a network.
+- Allows applications to access files on remote servers as if they were local, using TCP/IP.
+- Modern versions (SMB3) offer encryption, signing, and Kerberos authentication for better security

 ### Checks
 ```bash
 nxc smb $ip   -u ''  -p ''        # Anonymous Login